 Disappointingly the jam sank and looked nothing like Karen’s lush blob of jam in the middle of hers.
 However, I won’t let this put me off making them again as they were delicious warm and equally good cold.
 The butter and sugar coating gave a crusty texture to the outside which contrasted well with the soft and fluffy inside.
 As I suspected it would be, the jam was the star of the show and worked exceedingly well (apart from sinking).
 CT, the doughnut connoisseur, felt these were a good substitute for the cheap and cheerful version he snaffles when allowed out on his own.

 I wasn’t quite sure, if the jammy smile was a cheeky chappy or a ghoulish face just right for Halloween – I’ll let you decide.

 I am so glad I remembered to bookmark this recipe as it’s one well worth having.
-I’m sending it off to Bookmarked Recipes, normally found at Tinned Tomatoes, but this month it over at Feeding Boys and a Firefighter.
+I’m sending it off to Bookmarked Recipes, hosted by Feeding Boys and a Firefighter.